The Center

-In partnership with The National Organization of Sisters of Color Ending Sexual Assault (SCESA), we are honored to introduce the National Center for Culturally Responsive Victim Services (NCCRVS) funded by a grant awarded by the U.S. Department of Justice Office for Victims of Crime.
+In partnership with The National Organization of Sisters of Color Ending Sexual Assault (SCESA), we are honored to introduce the Center funded by a grant awarded by the U.S. Department of Justice Office for Victims of Crime.

 We provide virtual and on-site technical assistance to culturally specific organizations to address their specific capacity-building and infrastructure needs.
 We offer in-person training and virtual webinars for community-based organizations, government, and private funders to address the impact of systemic bias and oppression on culturally specific organizations, victims/survivors, and their communities.